Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/scim.md

 ### Attribute mapping

-To mapp the attributes that will sync with dbt:
+To map the attributes that will sync with dbt:

 1. From the enteprise app **Overview** screen sidebar menu, click **Provisioning**.
     <Lightbox src="/img/docs/dbt-cloud/access-control/provisioning.png" width="60%" title="The Provisioning option on the sidebar." />